 30 April 2013

-The Bill would stop universities in England, Wales and Scotland from charging British students different tuition fees based on where they live in the UK.
-It would also require organisations that use public money to help students pay fees to offer the same level of support regardless of where a student studies in the UK.
-In short, it aims to make tuition fees and financial support more uniform across the UK.
+The bill would stop universities and colleges in England, Wales and Scotland from charging British students different fees based on where the student lives in the UK.
+It would also require organisations that use public funds to help with fees not to vary the support they provide according to where in the UK a student studies.
+It is currently at the Lords’ second reading, and it originally began in the Lords in May 2012.

 Generated 21 February 2026